philipptrenz/photo-booth/README.md

 For an easy way to use it, start a open wifi hotspot on the computer photo-booth runs on.
 If you use a Raspberry Pi, there're enough tutorials out there to figure it out (i.e. [here](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md)).
 Then connect your device, e.g. a smartphone, with the wifi, open your browser and type in the ip address of the Pi.
 More elegant is it to configure a DNS redirect so the users can type in a web address like "photo.app", therefore I use `dnsmasq` which is also configured as DHCP server.

-## Use a push button to trigger photos
+## Use a push button to trigger photos / printouts

 You can connect a physical push button to the GPIO Pins of your Pi to trigger photos or print the last series of photos!
 The GPIO actions (and parameters) are configurable through `config.json` like this: